nerdbeere/open-paf-data/README.md

 ![Logo Pfaffenhofen](http://upload.wikimedia.org/wikipedia/commons/thumb/6/6b/Wappen_Landkreis_Pfaffenhofen_an_der_Ilm.svg/140px-Wappen_Landkreis_Pfaffenhofen_an_der_Ilm.svg.png)

 An approach to gather and analyze data (news, search results, social behavior) about Pfaffenhofen a. d.
 Ilm.
-The data should then be accessible via a generic json api (not implemented yet).
+The data should then be accessible via a generic JSON API.

 ## Why?

 > If the mountain won't come to Muhammad, Muhammad must go to the mountain.

 There is a lot of data out there regarding the county *Pfaffenhofen a. d.
-Ilm* but it's scattered and most of data data is not available in a machine-readable or generic format.
+Ilm* but it's scattered and most of the data is not available in a machine-readable and/or generic format.

 ## Implemented Features